 My lathe came with a small amount of tooling, most of it in poor shape.
 Some of it - the Dorian QC tool holders - is quite good tho.
-A mixed bag.
+So it was a mixed bag and I've been slowly making improvements for maybe twenty years.

-One of these tools was a 0.75 x 6in boring bar, which someone had turned down so the end would fit in a 0.5in Jacobs chuck.
+One of these tools was a rather nice 0.75 x 6in boring bar, which someone had turned down so the end would fit in a 0.5in Jacobs chuck.
 So when it is mounted in a proper 0.75in Dorian boring bar holder, there's only about 3in available now.
+I could also gripe that it requires triangular HSS stock which isn't exactly common, but it was free.
+Sharpening that cutter tho - bleh.
+Clearly I need a Quorn grinder for my life to be complete.

 (he said, optimistically)